-Treasure Valley Midwives provides maternity care, newborn care up to six weeks, well-woman care and limited primary care to women in all stages of life.
-We offer insurance billing services and also happily accept clients without insurance.
-Treasure Valley Midwives is currently accepting Medicaid clients and is an in-network provider for the IPN network, which includes Pacific Source, Cigna, TriCare Standard, Aetna, as well as others.
+Treasure Valley Midwives is currently accepting Medicaid clients and is a contracted provider for the IPN network, which includes Pacific Source, Cigna, TriCare Standard, Aetna, as well as others.
 Additionally, we are in-network for Blue Cross of Idaho, United Healthcare, Bright Path, and St. Luke’s Health Partners, which includes Mountain Health Co-Op, Providence, Regence (PPO/Traditional), and SelectHealth* (Commercial & MA).
-Some payors have national contracts that supersede the network for certain provider types.
+Some payers have national contracts that supersede the network for certain provider types.

-Payment for the Global Maternity Care, Homebirth Fee or Facility Fee and Newborn Exam are expected to be paid in full by 32 weeks of pregnancy.
+- Payment for the Global Maternity Care, Homebirth Fee or Facility Fee and Newborn Care are expected to be paid in full by 32 weeks of pregnancy.
 Other charges are expected at the time of service.

 General Information About Health Insurance